top of page

 3. Reconnecting Through Fascial Awareness

 Adult fascial patterns reflect accumulated stress and early-life experiences.
-While deep somatic memory is housed in the core (diaphragm, psoas, and deep abdominal fascia), release is achieved through global, integrated movements that link the core to the periphery.
+While the deepest somatic memory is housed in the visceral core, in Chen Taijiquan release is not achieved by targeting the core directly, it is achieved through global, integrated movements that link the core to the periphery.

-As practice deepens, movements that once felt isolated in the limbs, such as the spiral of the arm or the extension of the shoulder, begin to transmit tensile stress through the continuous fascial web.
-The release is no longer a localized stretch; the kinetic chain (e.g., the arm line) carries tension deeply into the back and abdomen, directly mobilizing the sticky, chronic holdings in the trunk.
-By engaging fascia through careful, mindful movement, and supported by controlled Intra-Abdominal Pressure (IAP), we enhance internal communication and allow the connective tissue to gradually rehydrate, soften, and regain responsiveness.
+As practice deepens, movements that once felt isolated in the limbs, the spiral of the arm, the extension of the shoulder, begin to transmit tensile stress through the continuous fascial web.
+The release is no longer a localised stretch; the kinetic chain carries tension deeply into the back and abdomen, directly mobilising the chronic holdings in the trunk.
+Engaging fascia through careful, mindful movement, supported by controlled Intra-Abdominal Pressure, enhances internal communication and allows connective tissue to gradually rehydrate, soften, and regain responsiveness.

 Conclusion: Fascia as the Bridge to Vitality